syncfusion-content/javascript-docs/js/Spreadsheet/CellRanges.md

 You can do this by one of the following ways.

-* Using "Drag Fill" menu which is open while drag and drop the fill handle element.
+* Using "Drag Fill" menu which is open, while drag and drop the fill handle element.
 * Using [`autoFill`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:xldragfill-autofill "autoFill") method.

 In Drag Fill we have following options,